elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part II - Neural Networks and Deep Learning/Chapter 10 - Introduction to Artificial Neural Networks with Keras/README.md

 The code below shows how the image above would be written.
-Initially, the first 5 lines create the _Layers_.
-The following lines are used to create the "path" between the _input_ and the _output_.
+Initially, the first 5 lines create the _Layers_, being _Normalization_, 2 _Hidden Layers_ with 30 neurons and _ReLU_ activation function, a _Concatenate Layer_ and an _Output Layer_ with one neuron.
+The following lines are used to make the "path" between the _input_ and the _output_.

+The `normalization_layer` is used as a function, passing the `input_` as an object, and this is done consecutively with the layers until reaching the output, connecting them sequentially.
+The `concat_layer` connects both sequentially (for the _Deep_ case) and directly from the `normalization_layer` (for the _Wide_ case).